Safeguarding Policy and Procedure

 Child: Anyone under the age of 18.

 Young adult: Anyone aged 18–25, particularly where they have SEND and remain under the care of local authority or educational support.
+Note: this is an organisational definition reflecting BPT’s discretionary duty of care and is not a statutory legal category.

 6. Designated Safeguarding Lead (DSL)